Nova Titan Invitational

 Ultimately, have fun.
 Keep it entertaining.
 And keep it debate!

 Hello!
 I am a lawyer but am pretty new to debate.
 My daughter does PF at NSU.
 I have been trained, will take notes during the debate and have judged at several tournaments to date.
 It is a joy and privilege!
 I appreciate roadmaps and like when presenters compare impacts.
+Speak slowly and clearly.
+Kindly treat each other with respect and most importantly have fun.
 Please feel free to ask questions prior to the debate beginning.
 Good luck!

-Debated PF on the national circuit for 4 years
+Debated PF on the national circuit for 5 years at Nova Middle/High School.

 PF rules: